 The Senate and House approved the Louisiana Purchase, acquiring nearly 800,000 square miles of land extending from the Mississippi River to the Rocky Mountains, including the future state of Kansas.

 After five months of acrimonious debate, the Senate passed the Kansas-Nebraska Act, dividing the Nebraska Territory into the Kansas Territory to the south and Nebraska to the north.
-The act provided for “popular sovereignty,” allowing the people of both territories to decide whether to permit or prohibit slavery.
-President Franklin Pierce signed the act into law on May 30.
+The act allowed the people of both territories to decide whether to permit or prohibit slavery.
+President Pierce signed the act into law on May 30.

-During Senate debate on Kansas statehood, Senator Charles Sumner, a Free Soil advocate from Massachusetts, delivered his famous “Crime Against Kansas” speech, denouncing the Kansas-Nebraska Act and calling Senator Stephen Douglas’ popular sovereignty principle “popular slavery.”
-Sumner bitterly described South Carolina senator Andrew Butler as a Don Quixote, with slavery as his ugly mistress, Dulcinea del Toboso.
-In response, four days later, South Carolina representative Preston Brooks, a relative of Butler’s, beat Sumner with a cane while the senator was seated in the Senate Chamber.
+During Senate debate on Kansas statehood, Senator Charles Sumner, a Free Soil advocate from Massachusetts, delivered his “Crime Against Kansas” speech, denouncing the Kansas-Nebraska Act and insulting several senators by name, including South Carolina senator Andrew Butler.
+In response, four days later, South Carolina representative Preston Brooks, a relative of Butler's, beat Sumner with a cane while the senator was seated in the Senate Chamber.

 Kansas citizens elected a free-state legislature.